 Firstly, there are various standard options available (from both SKB and Hardigg™ themselves).

-This includes being able to add feet, specific handles and catches, tethering points, pressure relief valves and differing hinges too.
+This includes being able to add feet, specific handles and catches, tethering points, pressure relief valves and different hinges too.

 It is also possible to specify bespoke case colours (if ordering a high enough volume), plus you can specify semi bespoke sizes by using a “cut and shut” method during manufacture.
 This also allows you to alter the lid / base ratio if required.

 There are also a number of customisation options that GWP Protective can specifically offer.

 This includes custom foam inserts, which are tailored to your products exactly.
 These foam inserts can also be different colours, have logos and instructions laser etched directly onto the material, and can even be manufactured to provide specific levels of cushioning during transit (usually determined by the products being protected).

 It is also possible to add exterior branding using screen printing, or by adding labels / vinyl graphics too.